Trivadis/LocalizationWithNgxTranslate/README.md

 ```

 #### Dates, numbers, percentages and currencies
 To localize dates etc. you can use the built in native pipes.
-Extract the actual locale with the service and set it as a parameter in the native pipes.
+Extract the actual locale from the service and set it as a parameter in the native pipes.

 Following code shows a example with a date.
 You have to provide each parameter of the date pipe.
 ```html